kejne/fridge-mate/README.md

 - Use oauth2 for users.
 Integrate with auth0?
 - Leverage AWS Lambda & Dynamodb and use static web page since it will be low & irregular traffic
 - Continue!

+### Detailed technical setup ideas

+- S3 & CloudFront to serve static page
+  - jQuery to on client side fetch dynamic data like products
+- Use AWS cognito to authenticate users
+- API Gateway backed by AWS Cognito user pool as authorizer
+- Lambdas to handle requests
+- DynamoDb to handle inventory & transactions